-Scoliosis is a lateral (toward the side) curvature in the normally straight vertical line of the spine.
+Scoliosis, a common but complex spinal deformity, is a lateral (toward the side) curvature in the normally straight vertical line of the spine.
 When viewed from the side, the spine should show a mild roundness in the upper back and shows a degree of swayback (inward curvature) in the lower back.
 When a person with a normal spine is viewed from the front or back, the spine appears to be straight.
 When a person with scoliosis is viewed from the front or back, the spine appears to be curved.

 Treatments for scoliosis include: